-Do you have all key responders represented at your meetings? □ Yes □ No • If not, who is missing?
+Do you have all key responders represented at your meetings? ☐ Yes ☐ No • If not, who is missing?
 What can you do to get them to the table?
-How can you help them see the benefits How can you make this issue hit home for them?
-When do you know to move forward without one of these key responders?
-If an agency is not represented and they are not able to attend, how can you incorporate them into the protocol?
-Are participants engaged?
+How can you help them see the benefit how can you make this issue hit home for them? fits When do you know to move forward without one of these key responders?
+If an agency is not represented and they are not able to attend, how can you incorporate them into the protocol? j Are participants engaged?
 Do they understand the importance of their attendance and input?
-Does your team share a vision? ☐ Yes ☐ No How do you know if a member is on board with the vision?
+Does your team share a vision? □ Yes □ No How do you know if a member is on board with the vision?
 How can you get them on board?
 Is your team having open, honest conversations about important issues? ☐ Yes ☐ No Do all of your members participate in these conversations?
 Do your members have the knowledge to move forward? ☐ Yes ☐ No What core knowledge should your team members have?
 How do you know if team members have this knowledge?
 Have you addressed confidentiality?
 Yes No How should confidentiality be addressed?Do you have a written confidentiality statement that members have agreed to?
-Have members started to get buy-in from the decision-makers at their agencies? ☐ Yes ☐ No Who do they need to talk with?
-How can they increase buy-in from decision-makers throughout the process?
+Have members started to get buy-in from the decision-makers at their agencies?
+Yes ☐ NoWho do they need to talk with?
+Who do they need to talk with: How can they increase buy-in from decision-makers throughout the process?